l33tllama/leofebey.com/pages/04.services/01.workshops/robot-workshop-circuitpython-beta/default.md

 The estimated cost will be around $150-300, depending on final parts selected and content in the course.
 I'll send a poll around once you sign up to see what parts you want to have on the robot.

-## The workshop will be running on 26th April 2020
+## The workshop is currently ON HOLD due to Covid-19 restrictions
+### But is aiming to run around May 30 or later
+### Depending on when spaces open up again.
+Please subscribe to mailing list below to stay informed
 Location: Enterprize Hobart
 24 Davey Street, Level 5
 Hobart 7000